erik73/hassio-addons/roundcube/DOCS.md

 to the Mailserver add-on.
 It also enables you to configure Sieve scripts for your mailbox.

-The following ports are used by this addon:

-http or https: 2665

-Is is possible to change this in the Network section of the configuration.

-If you are brave, you may want to expose Roundcube to the Internet by forwarding port 2665 in your router.
-Don´t even consider this unless you have enabled SSL!

-You reach the Roundcube interface by clicking the Web UI button in the add-on page.
-You can also point your browser to: http://{homeassistant IP}:2665 or if you enable the SSL option it is http://{homeassistant IP}:2665.
+You reach the Roundcube interface by clicking the Web UI button in the add-on page to use ingress feature.
+Login with your IMAP credentials.
+If you want to reach the add-on directly you can specify a port in the optional ports section.
+Lets say you set the port 2665:
+Point your browser to: http://{homeassistant IP}:2665.
+If you enable the SSL option it is https://{homeassistant IP}:2665.
 It is also possible to use the hostname insted of IP address.
+If you want to forward your chosen port in your router, HTTPS is highly recommended!

 ## Installation